 See the creative process in action in this time-lapse video by Pamela Scott.

-The six-part Objects in Place blog series will continue in November, with part two looking at the area around Newstead and the Eildon Hills in the Scottish Borders.
-Part three in December covers Stirling.
-Part four in January 2023 goes to Westness, Rousay, in Orkney.
-Part five in February is all about Threave Castle, Dumfries and Galloway.
-Part six in March brings the series to a conclusion with somewhere very close to us – Greyfriars Kirkyard in Edinburgh.
+The six-part Objects in Place blog series will continue in December, with part two looking at the area around Melrose and the Eildon Hills in the Scottish Borders.
+Part three in February 2023 covers Westness in Rousay, Orkney.
+Part four in March goes to Stirling.
+Part five in April looks out from the walls of Tantallon Castle, East Lothian.
+Part six in May brings the series to a conclusion with somewhere very close to us – Greyfriars Kirkyard in Edinburgh.
 Dundee-based illustrator and printmaker Pamela Scott has been commissioned to produce a unique artwork for each installment.